 Report Use Case

 Viewing a report doesn’t make a lot of sense on a small phone form factor.
-Also there's not a use case for that on a small cellphone.
+Also there's not a strong use case for that on a small cellphone.

 However, it can be super useful to present a monthly security report on iPad for IT executives.
 And that will be a new form factor for me to explore.